First Presbyterian Church of Salem

 New Jersey Register of Historic Places 1974; National Register of Historic Places 1975; Significant for its Romanesque and Gothic ecclesiastical architecture, its steeple structural design and for being a work of architect John McArthur, Jr. of Philadelphia.
 Funding for historic preservation has been made possible in part by the Garden State Historic Preservation Trust Fund.
 Administrated by the New Jersey Historic Trust, State of New Jersey.

 This property is listed in the National Register of Historic Places by the United States Department of the Interior.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 12, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 148 times since then and 18 times this year.
-Photos: 1, 2, 3. submitted on September 12, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 27, 2020.
+It was originally submitted on September 12, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 182 times since then.
+Photos: 1, 2. submitted on July 27, 2020, by Devry Becker Jones of Washington, District of Columbia.
+3, 4. submitted on September 12, 2015, by Don Morfe of Baltimore, Maryland.
+5. submitted on July 27, 2020, by Devry Becker Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.